AaronGearheart/memrise-hack/README.md

 # Memrise Point Hack
-### **⚠️DISCLAIMER⚠️** These scripts are designed purely for educational purposes and if used to cheat in school could get you in serious trouble.
+### **⚠️DISCLAIMER⚠️** These scripts are designed purely for educational purposes and may not be used to cheat (See Terms Of Use).
 I do not condone cheating this is made to test the capability of JS.
-USE AT YOUR OWN DISCRETION

 ## Terms Of Use
 Before you proceed, please read the following terms carefully.
 By accessing or using any of this code, you agree to abide by these terms and conditions.